Seyla Benhabib and Jim Sleeper, 2007

-Sleeper is a member of the editorial board of the quarterly Dissent, for which he edited In Search of New York (1987), a special edition re-published by Transaction Books, containing original essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other notable contributors.
+Sleeper was a member of the editorial board of the quarterly Dissent from 1982 to 2021.
+He wrote for it frequently and edited a special edition of the magazine, In Search of New York (1987), re-published by Transaction Books, containing essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other contributors.

-A Longmeadow, Massachusetts native and Yale College graduate (1969), Sleeper holds a doctorate in education from Harvard (1977).
+A Longmeadow, Massachusetts native and Yale College graduate (1969), Sleeper has written about Puritanism’s influence on American civic and political culture for DEMOCRACY journal, The Atlantic, and the Los Angeles Review of Books.
+He holds a doctorate in education from Harvard (1977).
 In the 1970s and ’80s, he taught urban studies and writing at Harvard and Queens Colleges and at New York University.
 In 1982-83 he was a Charles Revson Fellow at Columbia University, studying urban housing development.
 In 1998 he was a fellow at the Harvard’s Shorenstein Center on the Press, Politics, and Public Policy.

 Liberal Racism (Rowman & Littlefield, 2002) (First edition published by